ROH World Championship: Belt designs

 ROH World Championship belts (left-to-right): first design (2002–2004; 2004–2010; 2021–2023), second design (2004), third design (2010–2012), fifth design (2017–2023), and current (2023–present).

-The Original 2002 design was based heavily on the now defunct UWF world heavyweight championship.

 In 2010, the title belt, along with the ROH World Tag Team Championship belts, was redesigned.
 The new belt has an eagle with its wings spread over a picture of the world with an ROH logo on the top.
 This design also includes various flags on different countries.

 In December 2012, a new design was introduced at the Final Battle iPPV.

 In 2014, During the rivalry between Adam Cole and Jay Briscoe, Briscoe unveiled a custom ROH World Title belt.

 In December 2017, ROH unveiled another new design for the title belt, which debuted at Final Battle.

 On March 31, 2023, a new design of the championship belt was revealed on the Countdown to Supercard of Honor show, making it the sixth design in the title's history.

 The current (2023) design of the ROH World Championship has black strap featuring 5 plates.
 The main plate is silver with 2 black banners.
 The top reading "WORLD" and the bottom banner reading "WRESTLING CHAMPION".
 The center of the plate features a globe with the current Ring of Honor logo on it.
 The side plates are circular with the Ring of Honor logo on the top and an engraved figure of a wrestler performing the "Jay Driller" finisher, paying tribute to former ROH World Champion and Hall of Famer, Jay Briscoe, who died in a car accident in January 2023.

 When Mark Briscoe became champion, he introduced his own variant of the title, with the plates on a white & black camouflage strap.